SalaamAzeezat/SalaamAzeezat/README.md

 # Salaam Azeezat's Portfolio
 👋Welcome to my GitHub! 🚀

 This is where I document my journey in data, design, and web development, turning curiosity into real-world projects.
-I’m passionate about data storytelling, user experiences, and automation, always looking for creative ways to solve problems.
+I’m passionate about data storytelling, user experiences, and automation, and I am always looking for creative ways to solve problems.
 Each project here is a step in my learning and building journey.

-Feel free to explore—let’s connect and collaborate!
+Feel free to explore.
+Let’s connect and collaborate!

 ## Table of Contents
 - [SQL](#sql)